Jasper: An End-to-End Convolutional Neural Acoustic Model: Jasper Architecture

 \subsection{Residual Connections}

 For models deeper than Jasper 5x3, we observe consistently that residual connections are necessary for training to converge.
 In addition to the simple residual and dense residual model described above, we investigated DenseNet \cite{huang2016} and DenseRNet \cite{Tang2018} variants of Jasper.
 Both connect the outputs of each sub-block to the inputs of following sub-blocks within a block.
-DenseRNet, similar to Dense Residual, connects the output of each output of each block to the input of all following blocks.
+DenseRNet, similar to Dense Residual, connects the output of each block to the input of all following blocks.
 DenseNet and DenseRNet combine residual connections using concatenation whereas Residual and Dense Residual use addition.
 We found that Dense Residual and DenseRNet perform similarly with each performing better on specific subsets of LibriSpeech.
 We decided to use Dense Residual for subsequent experiments.
-The main reason is that due to concatenation, the growth factor for DenseNet and DenseRNet requires tuning for deeper models whereas Dense Residual simply just repeats a sub-blocks.
+The main reason is that due to concatenation, the growth factor for DenseNet and DenseRNet requires tuning for deeper models whereas Dense Residual does not have a growth factor.